Filters

 The shape and size of the housing determine the fan's performance characteristics, which can also vary based on the power of the motor.
 Larger bathrooms may require a larger centrifugal bathroom extractor fan.

 The fan also has an inlet where air enters and an outlet where the airflow is discharged from the room.
 These openings are designed to optimise airflow efficiency.
+Different classes of centrifugal fans are manufactured to suit specific requirements, such as higher static pressure or a greater number of air changes per hour.

 What are the benefits of centrifugal extractor fans?